Internal Audit

 Governance and management of Internal Audit

-Internally, UQ’s Internal Audit function is governed by the Internal Audit Charter (PDF, 187.1 KB) which sets out the responsibilities, organisation, authority, membership and operation of UQ’s Internal Audit function.
-The Charter is approved by the Senate Risk and Audit Committee (SRAC) in consultation with the Vice-Chancellor’s Risk and Compliance Committee (VCRCC).
+Internally, UQ’s Internal Audit function is governed by the Internal Audit Charter (PDF, 276.1 KB), which sets out the responsibilities, organisation, authority, membership and operation of UQ’s Internal Audit function.
+The Charter is approved by the Senate Risk and Audit Committee (SRAC) in consultation with the University Senior Executive Team.

-The Internal Audit Charter (PDF, 187.1 KB) refers to the Three Lines Model which helps organisations identify structures and processes that best assist the achievement of objectives and facilitate strong governance and risk management.
+The Internal Audit Charter (PDF, 276.1 KB) refers to the Three Lines Model (PDF, 880.9 KB), which helps organisations identify structures and processes that best assist the achievement of objectives and facilitate strong governance and risk management.
 This model illustrates the interrelationship between management, the governing body (Senate) and Internal Audit, and the roles and responsibilities of each in supporting good governance:

 Find out more about UQ's internal auditing process.